Introduction

 Starting off on Line #9, we create an AIProjectClient.
 This is the main entry point to the new API, taking in the URI to your Foundry Project, which is given by the following Bash Azure CLI command…

 Then on Line #10, we get the agent by name (which is safe in Foundry, since it enforces uniqueness of this property).
 The next stanza (Line #’s 13-18) has simple logic that resumes an existing conversation or starts a new one if no id is given.
-There is no need to worry about memory or persistence here; the Foundry API handles all of that for us; our frontends simply need to maintain a single conversation id string in state.
+We don't have to worry about memory or persistence here; the Foundry API handles all of that for us; our frontends simply need to maintain a single conversation id string in state.

 Line #’s 19-21 then “client hop” to get a ProjectResponsesClient which abstracts OpenAI chat completions and sends the user’s message to the agent in the context of a conversation.
 Note that in the current beta is pretty slow (more on how to enable preview code compilation shortly) so Line #21 will chug for several seconds.